robenkleene/robenkleene.github.io/_posts/2020-09-21-the-era-of-visual-studio-code.md

 Text editors, on the other hand, are a software category where the most popular options are not the oldest.
 According to the [Stack Overflow Annual Developer Survey](https://insights.stackoverflow.com/survey/), [Sublime Text](https://www.sublimetext.com/) was the most popular text editor available on the Mac from 2015--2017.
 Sublime Text was released in 2008, a sprightly youth compared to Excel and Illustrator.
 Text editors have been a category with a lot of movement: In the last 20 years, TextMate, Sublime Text, and Atom have all been the text editor with the most momentum[^whytexteditorshavechurn].
 For big complicated desktop software, has any other category ever had so much movement?

 I believe the era of new text editors emerging and quickly becoming popular has now ended with [Visual Studio Code](https://code.visualstudio.com/).
 VS Code has reached unprecedented levels of popularity and refinement, laying a foundation that could mean decades of market dominance.
-If, like me, one of your priorities for your tools is longevity[^whynotemacsandvim], than that means VS Code might be a great text editor to invest in learning today.
+If, like me, one of your priorities for your tools is longevity[^whynotemacsandvim], then that means VS Code might be a great text editor to invest in learning today.

 The case for VS Code's longevity comes from several points we'll cover in this piece: